Management of cerebral palsy: Medication

 Drooling is often treated with botulinum toxin A, benztropine or anticholinergics (e.g. glycopyrrolate).
 A review on the treatment of sialorrhea in children with cerebral palsy found that it was not possible to tell whether these interventions worked or were safe.
 Anticholinergics may contribute to constipation.

 Bisphosphonates are used to treat osteoporosis in adults.
 Osteoporosis is common in children with cerebral palsy, and non-oral bisphosphonates have been used to treat children with a very low bone mass density and a medical history of fragility fracture.

 Oral baclofen or diazepam is used to reduce spasticity which results in pain, muscle spasms or functional disability.
 Baclofen is used for a long-term effect and works at the spinal level.
 Diazepam is fast-acting.
-Baclofen may also be administerd intrathecally.
+Baclofen may also be administered intrathecally.

 Trihexyphenidyl is often prescribed for dystonia.
 However, a 2018 Cochrane review (one study met inclusion criteria) on the use of trihexyphenidyl for dystonia found insufficient evidence of its effectiveness.

 Sometimes, medication used to manage physical aspects of CP can have effects on the person's mental health, or medications used to manage mental health can affect motor function.

 Epilepsy that co-occurs with cerebral palsy is often drug-resistant.